Home » Blog » Active Directory » How to Transfer Active Directory (AD) to Another Server?

 Active Directory (AD) is a network resource management and organization directory service created by Microsoft.
 It stores information about objects such as users, computers, groups, and network resources.
 It plays a vital role in ensuring network security, performing access management, and streamlining administrative tasks in a Windows-based environment.

-Reasons to Move Active Directory to a New Server:
+Reasons to Migrate Active Directory to a New Server:

 • A growing network often demands a better software infrastructure.
 After all, you need to handle the growing capacity and performance of the network.